 As your troop begins the planning process, it is worth noting that it is not necessary for a troop to select a different meal each day or for everyone in a troop to eat the same meal.
 However, different meals will lend variety to the days of the Jamboree and the troop kitchen equipment that will be issued is designed for troop cooking (40 persons) and is not easily equally divisible by four for patrol cooking (10 person) if you want to try to make more than one meal at once.
 The Troop Food Market concept allows for, and even encourages, troops to accommodate varying meal desires of its scouts and leaders.
 So, if half of your troop wants some meal and half want another you may buy all of that at the store as long as you find a practical way to cook all of it.
 Also, if you have scouts who are vegetarians, it is now easy for your unit to buy something each of them can eat and will like as well.
 It is up to the troop leadership to determine any limits that might logically be imposed so as to prevent the scouts from trying to prepare too many different meal options all at once.

 The spirit of the Jamboree Troop Food Market approach is to allow troops basically to do whatever they wish meal wise, however with any system there has to be some limits just as one finds in life.
 ‘Points’ are the limiting factor at the WSJ Troop Food Markets.
-Each troop will receive a set number of points at the beginning of the Jamboree to last for a three (3) day period.
-The points are “per troop site” (not “per person”) and “for 3 days” (not “for the entire Jamboree” and not “just for one day”).
-The points amount will be replenished to the starting amount every third day in the morning at 9:00am.
-This way if your troop happens to overspend a little one day it may limit your shopping choices for another day but every third day you get a fresh start.
+Each troop will receive a set number of points EACH DAY of the Jamboree.
+The points are “per troop site” (not “per person”) and “for ONE day” (not “for the entire Jamboree”).
+The points amount will be replenished to the starting amount EVERY day in the morning at 9:00am.
 The points amount has yet to be determined, but that will be published in advance of the Jamboree.

 Each item stocked in the Jamboree Troop Food Markets will have a point value assigned to it.
 The points amount for each item also will be published in advance of the Jamboree.
 There is one free item and that is ice.
 Ice is discussed in detail in another section.